Dr Sharon Cox

 I have previously taught and managed units within the MSc in Nutrition for Global Health and I have been a tutor for units on distance based learning MSc courses: ID202 “Nutrition and Infection” (MSc Infectious Diseases) & EPM201 "Study Design: writing a grant application" (MSc Epidemiology).

-In my role at the Nagasaki Graduate School of Tropical Medicine & Global Health, I am involved in a new MSc in Global Health taught alongside a Masters in Public Health and MSc in Tropical Medicine.
+In my role at the Nagasaki Graduate School of Tropical Medicine & Global Health, I teach on the three graduate courses; the MSc in Global Health, Masters in Public Health and MSc in Tropical Medicine.
 I coordinate the joint teaching in epidemiology and statistics between LSHTM and Nagasaki staff on the above Masters programmes.
-I also teach sessions on epidemiology, research methodology and Issues in Nutrition and Global Health, including both under and over-nutrition.
+I also teach sessions on nutrition, research methodology and organise the Nutrition and Global Health module in Semester 3.

-In collaboration with colleagues in infectious diseases I am conducting research to investigate how nutrition and nutritional management of moderate and severe acute malnutrition and diabetes may determine outcomes of diseases like TB.
-This includes a study starting in 2016 of acutely unwell patients admitted to the TB ward in the Philippines with investigators from the San Lazaro Hospital, Manila.
-Further studies are planned in outpatient and pediatric populations.
+In collaboration with colleagues in infectious diseases I am conducting research to investigate how nutrition and nutritional management of moderate and severe acute malnutrition and diabetes may determine TB disease outcomes.
+This includes a study of acutely unwell patients admitted to the TB ward in the Philippines with investigators from the San Lazaro Hospital, Manila.
+In collaboration with with the Nutrition Centre Philippines and the Filipino National TB Programme we completed a cross-sectional study in TB patients recieving anti-TB treatment through public TB-DOTS clinics in sites in Manila and rural/semi-rural sites in the Western Visayas Region (ISRCTN12506117).
+In February 2019 we finsihed recruiting Filipino TB patients (N=902) at the start of treatment with planned follow-up until 2 years post-treatment (ISRCTN16347615).
+Within this cohort, there are currently 3 Phd student research projects covering health economics, health systems and psychosocial health, supported by expert researchers in these areas at LSHTM and elsewhere.

 My previous research in sickle cell disease in Tanzaia is outlined below.